longitude-one/doctrine-spatial/docs/Configuration.rst

 1. list of :ref:`Standard functions` declared in the `Open Geospatial Consortium standard`_,
 2. list of :ref:`Specific PostGreSQL functions` which are not already declared in the OGC Standard,
 3. list of :ref:`Specific MySQL functions` which are not already declared in the OGC Standard,

-Be warned that `MySQL spatial functions have a lot of bugs`_, especially the ```Contains``` function which returns wrong results.
-If you want to store geometric data, please considers to use a good database server such as PostgreSQL Server or Microsoft SQL Server.
-If you want to store geographic data, you have to use PostgreSql server, because MySql does not implements geographic data.

 Nota: By default, function declared by the `Open Geospatial Consortium`_ in the `standards of SQL Options`_ are prefixed by ``ST_``, other functions should not be declared with this prefix.
 We suggest to use the ``SP_`` prefix (specific).